Niyanordic/Sample/filter.md

 #	filter.py
 ```
-Using this script we are running tshark parallely and analysis the output at regular interval of time.
+This script runs `tshark` in parallel and analyzes the output at regular time intervals.
 ```

-## data.conf
-This file will contain the required inputs.
-- __mac_addresses__  : List of mac address on which filter need to be applied.
--  __filters_collection__ : List of filter which you want to apply on each file.
-## interface
-The interface on which you want to run the Wireshark for capturing the packets.

-## CAPTURE_FILE_PREFIX
-file name in which you want to save.
+The required input parameters are specified in the `data.conf` file.

-## Sample data.conf file
+## Sample : -> data.conf file

 ```
 [DEFAULT]
-mac_addresses = b0:44:9c:04:99:0d, b0:44:9c:04:98:c6, b0:44:9c:04:96:73, b0:44:9c:04:99:1c
+dut_mac_addresses = b0:44:9c:04:99:0d, b0:44:9c:04:98:c6, b0:44:9c:04:96:73, b0:44:9c:04:99:1c
 filters_collection = wlan.fc.type_subtype==12, wlan.fc.type_subtype==27, wlan.fc.type_subtype==36,tcp
-INTERFACE = \\Device\\NPF_{582A59C3-EBA4-4902-88BA-74D698AF38D6}
+interface =  \Device\NPF_{9482A529-D16E-4CDA-812C-B02F1211F788}
-CAPTURE_FILE_PREFIX = sniffer_local_host
+capture_file_prefix = sniffer_local_host
+interval = 50
 ```

+## data.conf
+An overview of each input parameter is provided below.
+- __dut_mac_addresses__  : A comma-separated list of MAC addresses on which the filter should be applied.
+-  __filters_collection__ : A comma-separated list of filters to be applied to each `.pcap` file.
+ - __interface__ The network interface on which Wireshark will run to capture packets.
+- __capture_file_prefix__  The prefix to be used for naming the capture files.
+- __interval__ Specifies the duration (in seconds) for which Wireshark will run before saving each capture to a new file.

 ## How to run